Sibras/OpenGL4-Tutorials/docs/Tutorials/01-Tutorial1.md

     [http://glew.sourceforge.net/](http://glew.sourceforge.net/])

-GLEW provides 2 different library implementations; the first is the standard version while the second (postfixed with MX) provides support for multiple rendering contexts.
-Since for this and all future tutorials we will not be using multiple render contexts only the standard static "glew32s" library needs to be extracted.
+GLEW provides 2 different library implementations; the first is the standard version while the second (postfixed with 's) is for static linking.
+For this and all future tutorials only the standard "glew32" library needs to be extracted.

 {:style="counter-reset: step-counter 3;"}
 4. Extract the GLEW include folder into a location accessible by your code (can be merged with the same include folder as SDL).
-Also extract the "glew32s" library.
+Also extract the "glew32" library and binary.

 ## Part 2: Creating a window